DennisVN/weather-app/README.md

   # WIP

-  - Hide everything before click, let appear after click WIP
+  - Hide everything before click, let appear after click WIP. (code is commented out to hide, if you have the solution to let it re-appear you'll earn a pastei de natas !
   - Make fully responive WIP
   - Update basic CSS
   - Call my mother and make her proud with this amazing puzzlework.